nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Nothing

-The type or value `$nothing` is to be used to represent the absence of another value.
-Commands that explicitly do not return a value return `$nothing`
+The type `nothing` is to be used to represent the absence of another value.
+Commands that explicitly do not return a value return `null`.
 Use as a missing value indicator.

 ### Error